roman-milk/roman-milk.github.io/naughty-girl.md

  He dare not think about the consequences.
 If it had been his niece, would it be any worse than being his wife out there?
 He just hoped she could bring herself under control, before one of them discovered how easily manipulated she was.

  She was bound to have recovered her composure, and become angry with him by now.
 As a mature woman she would find a way to handle the situation, though it would be a close run thing.
 When she returned home, he would be in big trouble!
-Report_Story #1